bibekjoshi54/python-starter-kit/README.md

 This is a sample project structure template for a Python project.
 I use this template in most of my projects.

-It contains a bunch of shell file, that can be executed using make command.
+It contains a bunch of shell files, that can be executed using the make command.

-Note: If you want to use this for now, you can do project wide search and replace for `sample_project` and `SampleProject` with your project name.
+Note: If you want to use this for now, you can do a project-wide search and replace for `sample_project` and `SampleProject` with your project name.

-I would be adding the support for cookie cutter soon.
+Will be adding the support for cookie cutter soon.

 ### Make Commands
 - `make setup`: Setups the development environment